 Eilean Donan Castle

-Eilean Donan Castle on the Isle of Skye is reported to be the most photographed castle in all of Scotland, and no wonder.
+Eilean Donan Castle near the Isle of Skye is reported to be the most photographed castle in all of Scotland, and no wonder.
 The setting alone is like something from a romance novel.
 Eilean Donan sits on its own island, which is connected to the mainland by a long bridge.

 The gardens surrounding the castle range from manicured and symmetrical plots to paths that wind through wild, moss-covered trees and rocks.
 Walking the paths, I felt was like entering a fairyland.

 The castle itself is very impressive for its structure and its history.
 It was built in the 13th Century as a defence against the raiding Vikings.
 In 1719, Spanish soldiers who supported the Jacobites stored gunpowder in the castle.
 The English found out and attacked.
 The English found the gunpowder and used it to demolish the castle.
 However, in 1911 Lt.
 Colonel John Macrae-Gilstrap bought Eilean Donan and restored it to its former glory.
 The castle opened to the public in 1932.

 While we were on the Isle of Skye, we visited Kilmuir Cemetery, the cemetery where Flora MacDonald was laid to rest.